RES-200/ANK.data/README.md

 ## Project Overview ℹ️

-- At ANK.data, we focus on two IoT-based prototypes that aim to address crucial challenges faced by modern cities and has been ranked "4" in  DevsHouse' 24 hackathon held at VIT Chennai :
+- At ANK.data, we focus on two IoT-based prototypes that aim to address crucial challenges faced by modern cities.
+- It has been ranked "4" in  DevsHouse' 24 hackathon held at VIT Chennai :

 ## Smart Waste Management Prototype 🗑️